 The average cost of illegal drugs on the street is also affected by location.
 Cities with high populations tend to have more people buying drugs in them.
 This demand allows for prices to be lower than in a rural area where there are not many buyers.
 Big cities are also likely to have more drug dealers, and competition can keep prices low.

 Certain cities in the United States are hubs for Mexican drug cartels.
 Drugs are trafficked into these cities from Mexico and distributed throughout the United States.
-As a result, these cities are populated with drugs—especially heroin, cocaine, and methamphetamine.
+As a result, these cities are populated with drugs such as heroin, cocaine, and methamphetamine.
 More supply means lower prices, whereas drugs cost more in places that do not have as much drug traffic.

-The cost of illegal drugs on the street is not just about how much a person has to pay for drugs.
+The cost of illicit substances on the street is not just about how much a person has to pay for the drugs.
 If someone overdoses or engages in dangerous behavior while intoxicated, they may end up in the hospital.
-The healthcare costs associated with illegal drug abuse are high.
+The healthcare costs associated with illicit drug abuse can be catastrophically high.

 - damaged relationships